Iblouse/Proactive-churn-prevention/README_publish.md

 ---

-*Built with care using Google ADK, Vertex AI, and modern ML best practices*.*
+*Built with care using Google ADK, Vertex AI, and reproducible evaluation gates.*

 ---